epferrari/re-state/docs/store.md

 <a name="StateStore+listenTo"></a>

 ### stateStore.listenTo(actions, strategy)
-execute a reduce cycle when this function is called with a deltaMap
+execute a reduce cycle when the action is called

 **Kind**: instance method of <code>[StateStore](#StateStore)</code>